TrustEval/Twitter_Tas_dataset/README.md

 *Note that, due to the request from Twitter, we can not publish the content of Twitter.*

 # References
-If you use this data set for research, please cite the following paper:
+If you use this data set for research, please cite the following paper(s):

 ```
 @InProceedings{10.1007/978-3-030-02922-7_10,